For ELCA Candidates

 When do endorsement interviews normally take place?

-An endorsement interview is scheduled with the candidacy committee, student and seminary deem that a candidate is prepared to take this step in the process.
+An endorsement interview is scheduled when the candidacy committee, student and seminary deem that a candidate is prepared to take this step in the process.
 While many candidacy committees will be on campus to interview students during fall reading days, interviews can happen at any time in the year when the student and synod are ready.
 The Student Resource Center works with the synod candidacy committee and the faculty to make arrangements for the interview.
-If it is determined that your endorsement interview will take place at a time other than the fall, that will be coordinated on a case by case basis.
+Endorsement interviews that take place at a time other than the fall will be coordinated on a case by case basis.

 What happens at the interview?

-The candidacy process calls for a panel interview conducted by two members of the candidacy committee and a member of the faculty (usually your candidacy mentor).
+The candidacy process calls for a panel interview conducted by representatives of the candidacy committee and a member of the faculty (usually your advisor).
 The panel will make a recommendation to the synod candidacy committee.
 The committee then makes the final decision regarding endorsement for ordained or lay rostered ministry.

 How should I prepare for the interview?